top of page

 Wrap-Up: Keep the Spirit of Reading Alive!

-Halloween may come and go, but reading magic lasts all year long.
 Whether your child loves counting pumpkins like in Surrounded by Numbers or preparing for school with ABC’s of Kindergarten, family reading nights help build skills, laughter, and memories that shine brighter than any jack-o’-lantern.

 ✨ Tip: Take pictures of your family’s reading setup and tag us on social media using #MartinsChildrensBooks — we’d love to feature your Family Reading Night!